 A St. Georgian was a business woman with a goal in mind.

-After attending Central Technical School in Toronto where she studied to master her craft as
+After attending Central Technical School in Toronto where she studied to master her craft as a horologist(a craftswoman of watch parts.

 She returned to Bermuda in 1946 her desire was to open a jewelry store.